sanjana-singamsetty/100-days-of-code/README.md

  - brushed up basics
  -  learnt about data extraction  and some basic stuff
  - using beautiful soup

+## day - 14
+- started on a weather app
+- worked on ui and json get requests
+- worked on gps permissions and implemented it sucessfully

  # day - 14
  - learnt how to work with audio and video files in android